KillahPotatoes/arma.warfare/README.md

 If a faction with players captures a sector the manpower will remain in the sector and have to be brought back to HQ manually.

+A sector with players close to center will produce manpower faster.

 ### HQ

 Your startbase consists of an ammobox, ammo container, repair container and a medical container, spawn point for a heli and for a vehicle.